Orca Slicer

 Orca Slicer is more than just a Bambu Studio fork.

-It’s a powerful, fast-evolving slicing tool that delivers precision, automation, and print quality for free whether you’re using a Bambu, Creality, Anycubic, or custom Klipper setup.
+It’s a powerful, fast-evolving slicing tool that delivers precision, automation, and print quality for free whether you’re using a bambu app, Creality Slicer, Anycubic, or custom Klipper setup.

-If you’re tired of Cura’s clunkiness, flashforge printers or PrusaSlicer’s limitations, give Orca Slicer a try.
-You’ll get better prints, smarter calibration, and a smoother overall experience.
+If you’re tired of Cura’s clunkiness, orca flashforge slicer adventurer 5m printers or PrusaSlicer’s limitations, give Orca Slicer a try.
+You’ll get better prints, smarter flow rate calibration, and a smoother overall experience.